 2. She’s Helped Write Books About Her Family & Climate Change

 Beata Ernman Thunberg co-authored two books with Svante, Malena and Greta.
 The first was Malena’s autobiography, Scenes from the Heart, which takes place as Malena and her family tour Europe to promote Ernman’s singing career.
 It covers a tumultuous time where Greta and Beata both start falling victim to their mental health disorders.

-The second is Our House Is On Fire: Scenes of a Family and a Planet in Crisis which is expected to be released in 2020.
-The book will be another autobiography of the family’s struggles centered around Greta’s work on climate change.
+The second is Our House Is On Fire: Scenes of a Family and a Planet in Crisis.
+The book is an autobiography of the family’s struggles centered around Greta’s work on climate change.
 Here is the plot summary according to GoodReads:

 This is the story of a family led to confront a crisis they had never foreseen.
 Aged eleven, their eldest daughter has stopped eating and speaking.
 Alongside diagnoses of autism and selective mutism, her parents slowly become aware of another source for her distress: her imperiled future on a rapidly heating planet.